Sideswipe (Transformers): Books

-Sideswipe appeared in the 1984 sticker and story book Return to Cybertron written by Suzanne Weyn and published by Marvel Books.
+Sideswipe first appeared in the 1984 sticker and story book Return to Cybertron written by Suzanne Weyn and published by Marvel Books.

 Sideswipe was featured in the 1985 Transformers audio book Autobots' Lightning Strike.

 Sideswipe appeared in the 1986 story and coloring book The Lost Treasure of Cybertron by Marvel Books.

 Sideswipe was featured in the 1993 Transformers: Generation 2 coloring book "Decepticon Madness" by Bud Simpson.

 Comics

 3H Enterprises

 Sideswipe returned in the pages of the BotCon exclusive Transformers: Universe comics.
 He was amongst the Autobot heroes of the Great War welcomed back to Cybertron.
 However, all of them were transported away by Unicron.
 Reformatted into a new body, he was forced to fight for Unicron's amusement (and unbeknownst to all, so that the Spark energy from fallen combatants could revitalize his own shattered frame).
 He ends up fighting his own brother.
 All were subsequently freed by the resurrected Optimus Primal, and Sideswipe went on to serve him as part of the new Autobot faction.

 Although Universe ended at issue #3, the flashback of Optimus Prime would reveal what happened.
 In the final battle between the forces of Optimus Primal and Unicron, the Chaos-Bringer had disappeared (due to the events of Transformers: Energon), with Primal's forces barely making it out.
 Sideswipe was among those seen escaping.